uncwlogo

 Grading: Grades will be based on :

-3. Class Participation 10%: Students are expected to actively participate in classroom discussions, so it is imperative that you do the assigned readings.
-You will be given in class assignments regarding assigned journal articles that will be handed in during class.
-In addition, during the semester you are required to attend at least one scientific seminar of your choice that pertains to some aspect of oceanography and write a two page summary of the talk.
-Weekly seminars are offered all of the UNCW science departments (Chemistry, Biology & Marine Biology, Physics & Physcial Oceanography, and Geography & Geology)
+Extra Credit: A attend a scientific seminar of your choice that pertains to some aspect of oceanography and write a two page typed summary of the talk.
+Weekly seminars are offered all of the UNCW science departments (Chemistry, Biology & Marine Biology, Physics & Physical Oceanography, and Geography & Geology) and many of these are about marine-related topics.
+Worth 10 pts added to overall quiz score.

 Academic Honor Code: Academic dishonesty will not be tolerated.
 Please do your own work.
 If you are unfamiliar with UNCW's Academic Honor Code, complete details may be found in the current Student Handbook and Code of Student Life, Section V.